 Extending The Reach Of Global Health Vaccines

 Vaccines are one of the most successful and cost-effective innovations that save lives and improve global health.
 Vaxxas sees tremendous potential for the HD-MAP platform to support the adoption of greater levels of vaccination, particularly as the HD-MAP platform enables vaccine distribution without the need for end-to-end refrigeration.
-Vaxxas is working with leading organizations to advance HD-MAP-based vaccinations for a range of diseases, including polio, measles, and rubella.
+Vaxxas is working with leading organizations to advance HD-MAP-based vaccinations for a range of diseases, including influenza, COVID-19, typhoid and measles and rubella.
+With organizations such as CEPI, the Coalition for Epidemic Preparedness Innovations, Vaxxas is also looking at ways to enhance next-gen vaccines including the elimination of frozen storage for mRNA vaccines.

 In-Licensing Vaccines

 The first in-licensed program from Vaxxas aims to create a next-generation COVID-19 vaccine patch using HexaPro, a spike glycoprotein designed by leading COVID-19 vaccine experts to elicit a more robust protection against all relevant SARS-CoV-2 variants.
-Vaxxas has exclusively licensed HexaPro for use on needle-free vaccine patches from the University of Texas at Austin and expects to enter Phase 1 clinical studies with the vaccine candidate in 2022.
+Vaxxas has exclusively licenced HexaPro for use on needle-free vaccine patches from the University of Texas at Austin and completed Phase I clinical studies with positive results.